 In practice, we experienced several drawbacks when using this method.
 Most notably, we found the requirement that $(D_1\; \mathcal{L})(\vtheta, \z)$ be near zero in order for the implicit function theorem to hold particularly challenging, since an unreasonable amount of computation must be spent to achieve such high accuracy from the NLP solver.

-A practical solution is to use a \emph{partial} solution at each timestep, and take gradients through an unrolled differentiable NLP solver.
-By performing several gradient updates per iteration and warm-starting each step at the previous iterate, we are able to progress towards an optimal solution while staying computationally feasible.
+A practical workaround is to use a \emph{partial} solution at each timestep, and take gradients through an unrolled differentiable NLP solver.
+By performing several gradient updates per iteration and warm-starting each step at the previous iterate, we are able to progress towards an optimal solution with a computationally feasible approach.
 We reset the warm-start after a large number of iterations, as in \citep{pontryagin_diff_programming}, to avoid catastrophic forgetting of previously-seen dynamics.
-This approach is presented in Algorithm \ref{alg:practical_e2e}.
+This approach, which we use in our imitation learning algorithm implementation, is presented in Algorithm \ref{alg:practical_e2e}.

-We find that Algorithm \ref{alg:practical_e2e} is able to learn effective models and propose good controls on several environments.
+We find that Algorithm \ref{alg:practical_e2e} is able to learn effective models and propose good controls for several environments.
 To gain intuition about how the model learns its environment over time, we take snapshots of the controls proposed by our algorithm over the course of training.
-We show an example of this in Figure \ref{fig:ct_node_e2e_cool_plot}, which shows the progress of end-to-end training of a Neural ODE model on a cancer treatment domain \citep{lenhart}.
+We give an example of this in Figure \ref{fig:ct_node_e2e_cool_plot}, which shows the progress of end-to-end training of a Neural ODE model on a cancer treatment domain \citep{lenhart}.